Survey Statistics: Back Problems and the Chances of Getting Social Security Disability

 There are several reasons for the relatively poor outlook for back problems, including how Social Security evaluates claims based on back pain.
 (To give you an indication, Social Security's impairment listing for back disorders requires compromise or impingement of the spinal cord or a nerve root.)

 If the survey results are discouraging, keep in mind that some of our readers who didn't get benefits were denied for nonmedical reasons (known as "technical denials").
-Government data show high numbers of technical denials (21% for SSI and 45% for SSDI, in 2015).
+Government reports show high numbers of technical denials (15% for SSI in 2020 and 40% for SSDI in 2021).
 If you meet the legal and financial requirements for SSDI or the income and asset limits for SSI, the likelihood of receiving an award based on a back disorder is somewhat higher.

 Also, the outcome of your individual claim will depend on several factors, including some that you can control—such as how often you've been to the doctor, whether you appeal an initial denial, and whether you enlist the help of a lawyer (more on that below).

-How Requesting a Disability Hearing Improves the Odds
+How Requesting a Disability Hearing Improves Your Odds

-If your application is denied for medical reasons, you can appeal by requesting a hearing before an administrative law judge (ALJ).
+If your application is denied for medical reasons, you can appeal by requesting a hearing before an administrative law judge.
 Applicants are much more likely to be approved for benefits after a hearing than at the initial application stage.
-According to government data from 2007-2015, 63% of SSDI and SSI claims based on disc-related and degenerative back disorders were approved at the hearing stage.
-(However, it's worth pointing out that chance of approval may be lower today, since hearing approval rates, in general, dropped significantly during this time period; the approval rate from recent years may be lower than the nine-year average of 63%.)
+According to Government Accountability Office data from 2007-2015—the most recent available—63% of SSDI and SSI claims based on disc-related and degenerative back disorders were approved at the hearing stage.
+(Keep in mind that the exact percentage can change each year in response to broader trends in the disability program.)
+One important factor that likely contributes to the higher chances of success at the hearing level includes having stronger medical evidence of a disabling back impairment.

 How a Disability Attorney Can Help

 Besides requesting a hearing, our survey highlighted the most important thing you can do to increase your chances of getting benefits for your back condition: hiring a lawyer.
 Nearly half (49%) of readers with back disorders who had a lawyer were approved at some point in the process, compared to 24% of those who didn't have an attorney's help.
-So by hiring an attorney, they more than doubled the probability of receiving disability benefits.
+So by hiring an attorney, they more than doubled the probability of receiving disability benefits—a statistic supported by Social Security's own data, which shows that, as of 2018, represented claimants were about three times as likely to get a favorable decision from a hearing judge than claimants who didn't have a representative.

-These readers were onto something.
+Clearly, readers who hired an attorney were onto something.
 Experienced disability attorneys can evaluate the strengths and weaknesses of your case, anticipate what a particular judge may focus on, prepare you for questioning, and gather the right kind of medical evidence to support your back claim (for instance, sending you for a straight-leg-raise test if you haven't had one).
 For more on the difference a lawyer makes, see our survey results on whether Social Security disability lawyers are worth it.

 __________________________________________________________________________